aaishaa/psychedelic-dream-game/gosu.md

 #What is Gosu?

-Gosu is a 2D game development library for Ruby and C++, available for Mac OS X, Windows and Linux.
+Gosu is a 2D game development library that offers easy object oriented interfaces for Ruby and C++, available for Mac OS X, Windows and Linux.
 It's open source (MIT License), and the C++ version is also available for iPad, iPhone and iPod Touch.
 Provides basic building blocks for games:

 ### A window with a main loop and callbacks